chelseymacneill/thats-a-scrape/README.md

 # thats-a-scrape
-An app that uses scraping and cheerio to allow users to comment on news articles.
+An app that uses scraping and cheerio to allow users to comment on news articles that pertain to privacy trends.

 # Sites to scrape
 https://www.nytimes.com/topic/subject/privacy